 There are 12 million people in the UK with hearing loss, including an estimated 900,000 with severe or profound hearing loss.
 We know that it is older people who are at higher risk of becoming severely ill due to coronavirus.
 With more than 70% of people over the age of 70 living with hearing loss, the needs of this group must be taken into consideration in the UK’s response.

-Due to the fast-moving nature of events and changing guidance, Action on Hearing Loss will update this statement on a rolling basis.
+Due to the fast-moving nature of events and changing guidance, we will update this statement on a rolling basis.
 If you would like to confirm that you have the latest version, or for further information, please contact:

 Ayla Ozmen, Head of Research and Policy:

 - 07787 538267

 The Equality Act requires reasonable adjustments to be made to support disabled people, including providing information in an accessible format.

 The Accessible Information Standard (AIS) puts a legal requirement on all health and social care providers to provide information in people’s preferred format.
 People’s rights under this legislation must be upheld, even in these unprecedented times.

 We welcome that the majority of audio public health messaging currently available is subtitled, though this isn’t always the case.
 A large proportion of current public health messaging also remains inaccessible to British Sign Language (BSL) users.

 For many of those whose first language is BSL, reading written English can be difficult.
 Critical information on the GOV.UK website for example, including recent information on testing, is not translated into BSL.